fergarrui/custom-bytecode-analyzer/README.md

 ### Call graph

 When searching for security bugs it is very useful to have a call graph.
 At the moment, a simple [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) compatible file is created under the ```report``` directory.
+The graph contains all the possible flows where the found issues can be invoked.
+For example, if a rule to find deserialization is used, a graph containing all possible paths leading to the method that calls the deserialization will be generated.

 The file is ```call-graph.dot``` and it would look like this (this is an extremely simple example):

 ```